boilingdata/boilingdata-dsa-sdk/README.md

 ORDER BY  size;
 ```

 Boiling stores the results (JSON, Array of Objects) into an in-memory SQL Table.
 Then it executes the given SQL over it.
-Further queries with the same DSA parameters will re-use the cached SQL Table.
+Next queries hitting the same DSA with the same parameters will re-use the cached SQL Table.

 ## DSA is a JSON file